Pandemic puppy boom brings surge in calls about aggressive dogs | CBC News

 Stoller said dogs should be able to look to their owners for direction.

-"A dog that is an aggressive dog or a dog that is very strong willed, I have to be stronger willed than the dog is, to say 'you're not in charge of this, I am,'" she said.
+"A dog that is an aggressive dog or a dog that is very strong willed, I have to be stronger willed than the dog is, to say 'You're not in charge of this, I am.'"